wanghaoyangcic-ops/CISC121_Project/README.md

 ## Problem Breakdown & Computational Thinking

+Why did I choose Bubble Sort:
+Although bubble sort is a relatively complex sorting algorithm—meaning it has high space complexity and longer computational processing time—I believe it is easy for beginners to understand and meets my teaching objectives.

 Scan the array, then compare adjacent elements.
 If their order is incorrect, swap them.
 Repeat until no more swaps occur.

 2. Pattern Recognition: